-People from all over the world have some very mixed feelings about the United States.
+People around the world have very mixed feelings about the United States.

 This feeling is almost universal.